knpuniversity/blog/use-symfony-reproducer.md

 and submitting PRs without all the manual fuss.

 And there you have it!
-Whether you’re fixing a bug or helping the community squash one, you’re making Symfony even better.
+Whether you’re fixing a bug or helping the community to squash one, you’re making Symfony even better.
 Got questions or feedback?
 Drop them in the comments below!

 Happy coding!